Apanatshka/blog/_posts/2024-04-06-parsing-and-all-that.md

 | **F₅**    |        |        | r 5       | r 5  |        |          |      |      |
 {: .parsetable}

 The reduce-reduce conflict, as promised.
-It's in box 3 (E₄/F₅) when the look-ahead is `c`.
+It's in box 3, where we can reduce by E₄ or F₅, when the look-ahead is `c`.
 This is because the look-ahead sets of both `E` and `F` contain `c` due to rules 1 and 3.
 If we look at the automaton though, we can clearly see that if we reduce and we have a `c` next, we should reduce by `E`.

 Look-Ahead LR parsing uses basically this method, analysing what shifts can happen after certain reduces.
 Putting it is algorithmic terms, LALR doesn't use LL _Follow_ sets, but defines more accurate _Follow_ sets based on the automaton.
 Each instance of the start of a rule in the automaton (F₅₀ in boxes 1 and 2) gets a separate _Follow_ set computed.
 That's how we resolve the conflict with LALR: